jarvisar/senior-design/README.md

 Exoplanets, or extrasolar planets, are planets that orbit stars outside of our solar system.

 #### How often is data updated?

+The list of planets is routinely updated bi-weekly, but may be updated more frequently depending on new significant exoplanet discoveries.

+#### Why are there no results show up after searching?

+Either no exoplanets match the given input or data was not returned properly.
+Try searching again or changing the input.

+#### How is data accessed from NASA's Exoplanet Archive?

+This web application utilizes Table Access Protocol (TAP) to request and return data from the Exoplanet Archive.
+TAP is a protocol developed by IVOA that allows access and querying of table data on remote servers, primarily for astronomical data but can be used for other types as well.

+###### Hint: entering the Konami code will show secret exoplanets!